 ICE CUBES: For an extra boost, pour the brewed coffee into ice cube trays and freeze.
 These coffee ice cubes can be used instead of regular ice.

 MIX-INS: You can also add chia seeds, flax seeds, hemp seeds, oats, or protein powder.

 HONEY: Instead of honey, you could add maple syrup for natural sweetness in this creamy smoothie.
 You could also add a dash of vanilla extract for a slightly different flavor.

 TOPPING: In addition to whipped cream, make this treat even more decadent with shaved chocolate on top.
 You could also add a sprinkle of cinnamon for a different flavor.

 MILK: Non-dairy milk, such as almond milk or coconut milk, would also be delicious.
-To make your smoothie extra creamy, use heavy whipping cream instead of milk.

 How To Make A Coffee Smoothie